wolfSSL/wolfssl/IDE/WORKBENCH/README.md

         wolfcrypt_test(&args);
         wolfcrypt_benchmark(&args);

 3. Start the simulator by clicking the "Connect 'VxWorks Simulator'" button to the right of the "VxWorks Simulator" dropdown.
-Verify in the terminal at the bottom that all wolfCrypt tests pass.
+Verify in the simulator terminal that all wolfCrypt tests pass.

 #####3.2 Example Client
 The wolfSSL example client.c file can be found in \<path\_to\_wolfssl\>/wolfssl/examples/client.